Jamesia

 Jamesia is a genus of shrubs in the Hydrangeaceae, most commonly known as Jamesia, cliffbush or waxflower.
-It is native to interior western North America, in the U.S. states of Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming, growing in mountains at 1600–3000 m altitude.
+It is native to interior western North America, in the U.S. states of Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming and in northeastern Mexico, where it grows in mountains at 1,600–3,000 m elevation.

 Taxonomy

 Publication

 The genus Jamesia was described by John Torrey and Asa Gray in 1840.